Migrate Azure Kubernetes Service (AKS) pods from pod-managed identity to Microsoft Entra Workload ID

 Establish federated identity credential trust

-az identity federated-credential create --name federatedIdentityName --identity-name userAssignedIdentityName --resource-group resourceGroupName --issuer ${AKS_OIDC_ISSUER} --subject system:serviceaccount:${SERVICE_ACCOUNT_NAMESPACE}:${SERVICE_ACCOUNT_NAME} --audience api://AzureADTokenExchange
+az identity federated-credential create --name $FEDERATED_IDENTITY_NAME --identity-name $MANAGED_IDENTITY_NAME --resource-group $RESOURCE_GROUP --issuer ${AKS_OIDC_ISSUER} --subject system:serviceaccount:${SERVICE_ACCOUNT_NAMESPACE}:${SERVICE_ACCOUNT_NAME} --audience api://AzureADTokenExchange

 Deploy the workload with migration sidecar

-If your application is using managed identity and still relies on IMDS to get an access token, you can use the workload identity migration sidecar to start migrating to workload identity.
-This sidecar is a migration solution and in the long-term applications, you should modify their code to use the latest Azure Identity SDKs that support client assertion.
+If your application uses user-assigned managed identity and still relies on IMDS to get an access token you can use the migration sidecar to start migrating to Microsoft Entra Workload ID.
+In long-term applications, you should modify the code to use the latest Azure Identity SDKs that support client assertion.

-To update or deploy the workload, add these pod annotations only if you want to use the migration sidecar.
-You inject the following annotation values to use the sidecar in your pod specification:
+To update or deploy the workload, add the following pod annotations to your pod specification (only if you want to use the migration sidecar):

-When a pod with the above annotations is created, the Azure Workload Identity mutating webhook automatically injects the init-container and proxy sidecar to the pod spec.
+When you create a pod with these annotations, the Microsoft Entra Workload ID mutating webhook automatically injects the init-container and proxy sidecar to the pod spec.
+The following YAML shows an example of what the mutating webhook adds to the pod deployment:

 apiVersion: v1